explodinglabs/jsonrpcclient/doc/api.rst

 Choose a client
 ===============

-To use the *requests* library to send a message over HTTP, install it:
+To use the *requests* library to send messages, install it:

 .. sourcecode:: sh